PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4applybqsr.rst

 tmpDir          Optional<Directory>  --tmp-dir                                11  Temp directory to use.
 ==============  ===================  ===============================  ==========  =====================================================

+*GATK4: Apply base quality score recalibration was last updated on 2018-12-24*

-*This page was automatically generated*
+*This page was automatically generated on 2019-01-24*